 The relaxation of the OCI renewal policy allows OCI cardholders to upload online a copy of the new passport and a recent photograph whenever the passport is renewed until they become 20 years old.
 The same relaxation is extended to them on completion of 50 years of age.
 OCI cardholders are required to upload only once a copy of the passport and a recent photo online when the passport is renewed after their 50 years of age.
 The documents must be uploaded online within three months of the renewal of the passport.

-“Inadequate awareness about the sudden enforcement of the OCI card renewal rules which have been in place for years resulted in a mounting number of trip cancellations and cases of harassment at origin airports or during transit at connecting airports including Dubai, Doha, Singapore and France.
-We received an influx of requests from OCI card holders for their reservation cancellation over the past few weeks,” said the chief customer relations officer of IndianEagle.com, a leading air-ticketing organization in USA.
+“Inadequate awareness about the sudden enforcement of the OCI card renewal rules which have been in place for years had resulted in a mounting number of trip cancellations and cases of harassment at origin airports or during transit at connecting airports before the COVID pandemic brought air travel to a standstill.
+However, the Government of India has been considerate towards OCI cardholders by not only extending the deadline further, but also allowing them to travel to India,” said the chief customer relations officer of Indian Eagle Travel.

 Travel Beats, a leading overseas Indian community portal, is a subsidiary of Indian Eagle Travel.
-Indian Eagle is a most trusted air travel booking organization with a proven record in booking confirmed flights to India for cheap fares even in the last minute.
+Indian Eagle is a most trusted air travel booking organization with a proven record in booking confirmed air bubble flights to India for cheap fares even in the last minute.
 Subscribe to Travel Beats’ free newsletter for latest updates on OCI card, Indian passport, Indian aviation, visa and immigration.